robhz786/strf/README.md

 Boost.Stringify is a C++ locale-independed format library.
-It aims to be fast, highly extensible and to provide many formatting options.
+It aims to be fast, highly extensible and to provide some unique featuares.

 Branch   | Travis | Appveyor
 ---------|--------|---------